funkaoshi/s.vs.tpk/_posts/2012-07-09-carcosa-III.md

 The remaining monsters of Carcosa provide further insight into what's happening on the planet.
 One of the few non-unique monsters are dinosaurs.
 Of course, this being Carcosa they are expected to be of a crazy mutant variety.
 Similarly one finds giant jungle ants wandering from hex to hex.
 Lakes in Carcosa are likely home to to giant lake monsters.
 These sorts of beasts paired with the descriptions of the 13 races of men hints at a _King Kong_ style world.

 As mentioned at the start of the book, there are space aliens.
 From their description we learn that they originally crash landed on Carcosa a millennia ago, but since then they have established bases and come and go as they please.
-It's their presence and their technology that makes the world a little bit less _King Kong_ and perhaps a bit more _Flash Gordan_.
+It's their presence and their technology that makes the world a little bit less _King Kong_ and perhaps a bit more _Flash Gordon_.

 There are all sorts of slimes, puddings, and oozes similar to those encountered in your typical game of D&D, but with a Carcosa twist.
 Many of the unique monsters discussed in the bestiary are also some variation of disgusting ooze-like thing with tentacles.
 If it's not a giant-mutant-monster it's probably a creepy slime.